sayrer/bazel-lesson-2/README.md

 Many Rust programs rely on a large number of dependencies from [crates.io](https://crates.io).
 At the moment, the [cargo-raze](https://github.com/google/cargo-raze) tool is the standard way to convert [crates.io](https://crates.io) dependencies to Bazel, but [rules_rust](https://github.com/bazelbuild/rules_rust) has a `cargo_crate` target on its roadmap, and the two projects will presumably merge.

-In `rust/rust_raze/cargo`, there's a fairly standard `Cargo.toml` file.
+In `rust/rust_raze/cargo`, there's a fairly standard `Cargo.toml` file that describes a dependency on the [num_cpus](https://crates.io/crates/num_cpus) crate.
+This crate measures the number of logical cores on a computer.
 Change to that directory, and install the `cargo` extensions for Bazel.

 ```
 $ cd rust/rust_raze/cargo/